nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Test case: `tag -a 1 t/Immunocompromised`<br>
        1. If the patient does not have a `Immunocompromised` tag
           Expected: A new tag `Immunocompromised` is added to the first patient.
-Details of the edited contact are shown in the status message.
+Details of the edited patient are shown in the status message.
        2. If the patient has a `Immunocompromised` tag
           Expected: No tag is added to the patient.
-Response box displays error message: "The tag already exists."
+Error details are shown in the status message.

     3. Test case: `tag -a 1 t/`<br>
        Expected: No tag is added to the patient.
-Response box displays error message: "A tag must be provided."
+Error details are shown in the status message.

     4. Test case: `tag -a 0 t/Immunocompromised`<br>
        Expected: No tag is added to any patient.
-Response box displays error message: "Invalid command format! ..."
+Error details are shown in the status message.

     5. Other incorrect tag commands to try: `tag`, `tag -a t/`, `tag -a x t/`, `tag -e`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous test case.